-The art of body composting, or recomposition, is a similar method of green burial to that of donating your remains to a body farm.
-Of course, that might have to wait until its legality has been fully established.
+The art of human composting, aka body composting, recomposition, or natural organic reduction, is a similar method of green burial to that of donating your remains to a body farm.
 The idea was hatched by Seattle-based architecture grad Katrina Spade in 2012.
 She posited that she could create a space for returning bodies to the earth naturally, without the need for steel, concrete, or carcinogens.

 What is a green burial?